- Identify concerns and issues relating to the financial well-being of Ottawa seniors

 - Statistics Canada’s data systems, Canada Pension Plan reforms, Tax provisions affecting seniors, Revenue Canada’s information and related services (for the elderly), and the Social Development department’s examination of system-wide reforms in cooperation with the provinces/territories, will all receive attention

-- This brief note proposes the adoption of a New Canada Poverty Line (NCPL).
-It responds to one of the main issues for the development of a new Canadian Poverty Reduction Strategy: which measure or “headline indicator” should be the main focus for a national poverty reduction target.
+Towards a Poverty Line: New Canada Poverty Line (NCPL) responds to one of the main issues for the development of a new Canadian Poverty Reduction Strategy: which measure or “headline indicator” should be the main focus for a national poverty reduction target.
 However, it should be complemented by a coherent “dashboard” of related poverty indicators, recognizing the many aspects of poverty as well as the multiple programs, governments and other entities, including civil society and charitable organizations, that seek to assist those less privileged and in need.
 Ideas regarding a poverty indicator dashboard are advanced in a separate, companion note.

-- The Minister of Families, Children and Social Development is in process of developing a Canadian Poverty Reduction Strategy.
-One of our panel members, John Stapleton, sits on a committee that is advising the Minister on the contents of the strategy.
-Our panel has prepared input to this important poverty fighting exercise in a paper Input to the Canadian Poverty Reduction Strategy.
-It discusses the scope of the strategy, issues related to measurement and consultation, priorities in addressing poverty among seniors and longer-term directions.
+Input to the Canadian Poverty Reduction Strategy: This paper discusses the scope of the strategy, issues related to measurement and consultation, priorities in addressing poverty among seniors and longer-term directions.
 A summary of this paper is published in the on-line journal Policy Options in January 2018 with the title Measuring Poverty?
 Let’s Get Empirical.

-- A presentation was made by Panel member Richard Shillington to the House of Commons Standing Committee on Human Resources, Skills and Social Development and the Status of Persons with Disabilities in September 2017.
-(On this site scroll down to the name Mr. Richard Shillington) Click here for his remarks.
+A presentation was made by Panel member Richard Shillington to the House of Commons Standing Committee on Human Resources, Skills and Social Development and the Status of Persons with Disabilities in September 2017.
+(Scroll down to the name Mr. Richard Shillington)

 - The COA has convened a small panel of income security experts, each of whom has long-standing expertise and experience in policy research and analyses, as well policy development within government, relating to income security programs and reforms